boolean-uk/csharp-entity-framework-intro-exemplar/README.md

    relevant C# Entity Framework code by using the LibraryContext.

 ## Extension
-Add a Publisher Model (with propertyies Id(int)  and Name(string)), PublisherController (if you can create in a similar way to AuthorApi.cs/BookApi.cs then great!
+Add a Publisher Model with propertyies Id(int) and Name(string),  a PublisherController (if you can create in a similar way to AuthorApi.cs/BookApi.cs then great!
-otherwise create in the usual way in teh Controllers folder.), update ILibraryRepository,  LibraryRepository and LibraryContext
+otherwise create in the usual way in the Controllers folder.), update ILibraryRepository,  LibraryRepository and LibraryContext
-and any other place you feel relevant.
-Also link the Publisher by Id as a foreign key to the Book object.
+and any other place you feel relevant to wire in the Publisher into the project.
+Don't forget to link the Publisher by Id as a foreign key to the Book object.

 In the Seed class populate this with some test data.
 You can call the GeneratePublisherName() to generate a name or make up your own version of this.